Elected to Division Three (South) 1927. Relegated to the Nationwide Conference 2007.

 The Gulls could not sustain themselves at this level and soon returned to League Two (fourth tier).
 Worse was to follow and, having finished in last place in 2007, Torquay lost their Football League place after 80 years.

-Two seasons later, the Gulls beat Cambridge United in the Conference play-off final and returned to the Football League.
+Two seasons later, the Gulls beat Cambridge United in the Conference play-off final and returned to the Football League but in 2014 they were relegated back down to the conference.

 - (a) Torquay United FC - Images of Sport (Mike Holgate 1999)